TIL: `steampipe`

 as query language to fasnt authors.

-But did you know you can embed `postgre` as well?
+But did you know you can embed postgre

 There is a project called [embedded-postgres-binaries](https://github.com/zonkyio/embedded-postgres-binaries), which has created